-- ✓ Nonconforming material is identified. - ✓ Internal CAPA Corrective Action Preventive Action (CAPA) is generated and dispositioned. - ✓ Supplier's Percent Lot Accepted Quality Metric will show reject. - Buyer sends Supplier Corrective Action Request (SCAR) letter accompanied by parts for rework/analysis or supporting documentation such as pictures. - ✓ Supplier to provide acknowledgement upon receipt of the SCAR request. - Supplier to provide an immediate containment process of all potential nonconforming product within 3 business days from initial contact by Creation and a plan to meet immediate production needs. - Supplier is expected to provide a defined Root Cause and Corrective Action plan within 10 business days from receipt. - ✓ Supplier to submit SCAR response to buyer within 30 calendar days from receipt. - ✓ Supplier Corrective Action Request (SCAR) is reviewed. - We will request to see corrective actions in use during visits and will review and discuss systemic issues quarterly.
+Nonconforming material is identified.

+- ✓ Internal CAPA Corrective Action Preventive Action (CAPA) is generated and dispositioned. - ✓ Supplier's Percent Lot Accepted Quality Metric will show reject. - ✓ Buyer sends Supplier Corrective Action Request (SCAR) letter accompanied by parts for rework/analysis or supporting documentation such as pictures. - ✓ Supplier to provide acknowledgement upon receipt of the SCAR request. - ✓ Supplier to provide an immediate containment process of all potential nonconforming product within 3 business days from initial contact by Creation and a plan to meet immediate production needs. - ✓ Supplier is expected to provide a defined Root Cause and Corrective Action plan within 10 business days from receipt. - ✓ Supplier to submit SCAR response to buyer within 30 calendar days from receipt.